-Hearing tests are key to understanding the nature of your hearing loss and the first step to improving your hearing and quality of life.
+Hearing tests are key to understanding the nature of your hearing loss, and the first step to improving your hearing and quality of life.
 If you think you have a hearing loss, you should make an appointment with an audiologist or other hearing specialist to have it tested.
 They use a series of tests to assess the type and degree of hearing loss you are experiencing.
-With this information, your audiologist can then recommend the best treatment options for your hearing needs and lifestyle.
+With this information, your hearing specialist can then recommend the best treatment options for your hearing needs and lifestyle.
 Following is an overview of the different hearing tests used to diagnose hearing loss in adults – with air conduction, bone conduction and speech recognition tests the most common.

 Pure tone air conduction testing uses a range differently pitched beeps, called pure tones, to test your hearing capacity across the full range of different frequencies.
 When listening to pure tones, the measurement is called pure tone audiometry.